AllanAV/docker-compose-n8n-postgres-lt/README.md

 ## Running the Services

+IMPORTANT: Before you do that change the default users and passwords in the .env file!

 To start all services, run the following command in the root of this directory:
 ```bash
 docker-compose up -d